 Describes standards, identifies the national standards, accreditation bodies, and lists the national testing organization(s) and conformity assessment bodies.

+Korea’s standards development follows the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC), and the World Trade Organization (WTO) Technical Barriers to Trade Agreement (TBT).
 Under the WTO, the Korean Government is required to alert the WTO Committee of Technical Barriers to Trade (TBT) on any changes in standards with 60 days of notice for comments before implementation.
-To be alerted on these notifications, please sign up at NotifUS.

 Details regarding standards and import regulations for food and agricultural products can be found on the Foreign Agricultural Service website and from the Food and Agricultural Import Regulations and Standards (FAIRS) report for Korea.

 The Korean Agency for Technology and Standards (KATS) develops standards for most industrial products in Korea.
 The agency consults with other private organizations to develop standards and certification requirements.

 The Ministry of Food and Drug Safety (MFDS) establishes standards for research, new product evaluation, test method development, product monitoring for food, medical devices, pharmaceuticals and radiation technology distributed within Korea.

 The Telecommunications Technology Association (TTA) covers telecommunications, information technology, radio communications and broadcasting.
 The Association establishes industry standards and has been instrumental in creating the current Korean Information and Communication Standards.
 TTA also collaborates with international and national standards organizations, such as ITU and other organizations.